 In 2017, the State legislature identified production of ADUs as an important strategy to increase housing statewide and made significant changes to the manner by which local governments can regulate ADUs.
-In 2018, the City adopted an ADU ordinance, which was subsequently amended in compliance with state law.
+In 2018, the City adopted an ADU Ordinance, which was subsequently amended in compliance with state law.
 As of May 2022, 365 ADUs have been constructed and many more have received building permits or are pending approval.

 The permit process for ADUs can be confusing and complicated for property owners and staff spends significant time explaining the ordinance, fees, procedures, and vetting various permutations of proposed ADUs.
 Property owners have expressed interest in pre-approved designs and increasing the allowed number of ADUs on properties with existing multi-unit development.
-To facilitate further production of ADUs, the City will conduct outreach to identify development standards and code requirements that pose unnecessary compliance difficulties and propose code amendments and additional guidance to address those obstacles.
-The ADU ordinance will be evaluated to consider the following:
+To facilitate further production of ADUs, the City will conduct outreach to identify which development standards and ADU Ordinance code-requirements that-pose unnecessary compliance difficulties or limit ADU production and propose code-amendments and additional guidance to address those obstacles.
+Any The-ADU Ordinance amendments that would increase the number of units on a parcel or the size of allowed ADUs will not be will be evaluated to consider the following implemented in the City's designated High Fire Hazard Areas due to public health and safety concerns and Safety Element policies to limit additional development in High Fire Hazard Areas.